mattiasnordqvist/SlackbotAnchor/README.md

 # SlackbotAnchor
 Access your [slack](https://slack.com/)bot from .Net

-Begin with activating the Slackbot integration in slack to retrieve your token.
+Activate the Slackbot integration in slack to retrieve your token.

 ```csharp